LogtalkDotOrg/logtalk3/manuals/sources/userman/documenting.rst

        diagram is 'UML Class Diagram #312'
    ]).

 Use only the keywords that make sense for your application and remember that you are free to invent your own keywords.
-All key-value pairs can be retrieved programmatically using the reflection API and are visible to the `lgtdoc <https://logtalk.org/tools.html#documenting>`_ tool.
+All key-value pairs can be retrieved programmatically using the :ref:`reflection API <reflection_reflection>` and are visible to the `lgtdoc <https://logtalk.org/tools.html#documenting>`_ tool.

 .. _documenting_predicate: